KeithTheEE/redditPythonHelper/README.md

 Therefore, this bot should not be spammy.

-This is enforced by never allowing the bot to suggest r/learnpython to a user more than once, as it is assumed that after that point the user should be aware of the sub.
+This is enforced by almost never allowing the bot to suggest r/learnpython to a user more than once, as it is assumed that after that point the user should be aware of the sub.
 This assumption is known to be invalid because I've been on the internet before, and [people really are just the worst](https://www.youtube.com/watch?v=m0KFY6o6unw) ([further](https://www.youtube.com/watch?v=fZv_TARX3lI)).
+The currently allowed exception to this is if they flair their submission as 'Help', as that is a self applied classification and the bot can be confident in it's actions.

-Unless a key phrase is used in the title of the post, the bot is not allowed to comment on a post until a certain amount of time has passed, which allows votes to be added to the feature vector as a secondary classification step.
+Unless a key phrase is used in the title of the post, or the post has 'Help' flair, the bot is not allowed to comment on a post until a certain amount of time has passed, which allows votes to be added to the feature vector as a secondary classification step.

 The bot is not currently allowed to remove a comment after it's clearly made a mistake.
 This is typically defined as having a comment score of less than -3 and the post having a karma score of greater than 1